topcoat/topcoat.github.com/src/documents/posts/desktop-parity-party/index.html.md

 ## Autoprefixer

-The way Topcoat's build process has been designed, you can grab just what you need for your specific project and targetted platforms.
+The way Topcoat's build process has been designed; you can grab just what you need for your specific project and targeted platforms.
 We've taken that a step further by adding [Autoprefixer](https://github.com/ai/autoprefixer).
 It harness the data from [Can I Use](http://caniuse.com/) to let you add the vendor specific prefixes you need.
 This also frees up the source for the components to be vendor agnostic.

 ## Topdoc 0.2.0

 We use [Topdoc](http://github.com/topcoat/topdoc) to build the demo files from Topcoat's css.
-In this release we've updated the Topdoc spec to leverage a YAML syntax which give us improved flexibilty in the component's metadata.
-Additionally we are now leveraging Topdoc to generate html demo files for the individual components and are publishing them on gh-pages at http://topcoat.io/{ component name }
+In this release we've updated the Topdoc spec to leverage a [YAML](http://nodeca.github.io/js-yaml/) syntax which give us improved flexibility in the component's metadata.
+Additionally we are now leveraging Topdoc to generate html demo files for the individual components and are publishing them on [GitHub Pages](http://pages.github.com/) at http://topcoat.io/{ component name }

 - [Button Bar](http://topcoat.io/button-bar)
 - [Button](http://topcoat.io/button)